robsonsants/Credit_Card_Fraud_Detection/README.md

    For analysis purposes, 10% of the initial requests were removed in all experiments as it was a system warm-up phase.

+### Configuration

+To use the code you need to have the machine learning model trained exported to the .joblib to use in the SERVICE 4 (prediction) and the .json with the features to use on SERVICE 3 (data enricher).